ericleasemorgan/reader-toolbox/docs/commands.rst

 Use the ``set`` subcommand to tell the Toolbox two things: 1) the location of your locally cached study carrels, and 2) the location of an external tool called MALLET.
 For example, to set the location of your local cache of study carrels, enter: ::

-  rdr set local
+  rdr set

 By default, the location of your study carrels is set to ``reader-library`` in your home directory, but this setting does not take effect until you run ``set``.
 You can move your collection of carrels anywhere you desire.
 In fact, you might consider having more than one collection.
 Just tell the Toolbox which cache you want to use.

 When you initially run the ``tm`` command, and if the subsystem called MALLET is not configured, then the Toolbox will download MALLET, save it in your home directory, and automatically update the configuration.
 Like above, you can move MALLET any where you desire, but you need to tell the Toolbox where it is located: ::

-  rdr set mallet
+  rdr set -s mallet

 get